Navigating the UI

 Releases Page

-The Releases page organizes releases into columns by lifecycle status:
+Releases are organized into columns by lifecycle state:

-- Releasing — release checkpoint running (audit, notes, tagging)
+- Releasing — release pipeline running (preflight, SEO, release notes, tagging)

 - Released — completed releases (historical record)

-Click any release card to open its detail panel with status controls, PRD linker, and dependency editor.
+Click any release card to open its detail panel:

 Audit Page